San Diego Juvenile Detention Sexual Abuse Lawsuits

 Juvenile Ranch Facility (JRF)

-Polinsky Children’s Center (PCC)
+Jessie Polinsky Children’s Center (PCC)

-Although not a detention center, PCC houses children in foster care and protective custody.
-It has been the subject of serious allegations involving sexual abuse by staff and other residents.
-One lawsuit accuses administrators of ignoring repeated signs of danger and failing to separate known offenders from vulnerable youth.
+One lawsuit alleges administrators ignored repeated signs of danger and failed to separate known offenders from youth.
 State regulators have also cited PCC for supervision and safety failures.

 San Pasqual Academy (SPA)